nvstrien/HealthRecordServices/README.md

 ## Features

 1. Supports conversion of the following RF2 files:
-    - Concept Full
+    - Concept (Full/Snapshot)
-    - Description Full (including localised files)
+    - Description (Full/Snapshot; including localised files)
-    - Relationship Full
+    - Relationship (Full/Snapshot)
+    - Language Refset (Full/Snapshot)

-2. Automatically generates a transitive closure table for the relationships.
+2. Automatically generates a transitive closure table for the |is a| relationships (Snapshot release only).

 3. Provides a user-friendly console-based interface.